 Taste: Berries and juicy fruits.
 Apple juice.
 Toffee.
 Caramel.
 Winter spices and a pleasant dry, woody finish.
 Surprisingly good texture for a malt at 40%.

-An absolutely fantastic dram for the price.
+It’s an absolutely fantastic dram for the price.
 Had I tasted this blind, I fear there is no chance I would have guessed its price range.
+The port finish has given a surprisingly powerful influence to the spirit and the intensity of its flavour goes above many other 40% drams.
+A word of warning though, remember this stuff is still whisky!
+It’s so delicious and drinkable that one could easily get carried away.
+Remember to drink responsibly!
 Outstandingly good value.

 You can checkout the Glen Moray Port Cask Finish at The Whisky Exchange here. *

 *Full Disclosure: as an affiliate of the Whisky Exchange, I can be paid commission on transactions you go on to make from links on my website.